 What is professional editing doing for a writer?

-Getting a manuscript professionally edited helps save the embarrassment of presenting later readers with a story which contains a distracting number of gaffs, inconsistencies or mistakes.
-By this editing works to improved the impression readers will have of the quality of the writing which is a direct reflection of what they will think about the author.
-So professional editing can help a writer improve their writing craft not just for one manuscript but across subsequent writing too.
+Getting a manuscript professionally edited helps save the embarrassment of presenting later readers with a story which contains a distracting number of gaffes, inconsistencies or mistakes.
+By this editing works to improve the impression readers will have of the quality of the writing, which is a direct reflection of what they will think about the author.
+Professional editing can help a writer improve their writing craft, not just for one manuscript but across subsequent writing too.
 This can lead to your book reaching more readers and better reach its potential.
 If you send your book out to agents and publishers without a professional edit this can come across as less than professional and may reduce the offers made for the manuscript.

 These things have a value and that is what you are paying for with editing services.